youko70s/IR-SearchEngine/README.md

 # IR-SearchEngine
-This repository provides a classical implementation of information retrieval search engine buillt from scratch.
+This repository provides a classical implementation of information retrieval search engine built from scratch.

 In this repo, I already provided some sample trec documents in [trec_files](https://github.com/youko70s/IR-SearchEngine/tree/master/trec_files).
 (See information about trec: [TREC](https://trec.nist.gov/)); I also provided a sample queryfile for retrieving relavant documents.